danielfett/draft-dpop/main.md

 :      OPTIONAL.
 JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs

-# Acknowledgements {#Acknowledgements}

-We would like to thank Filip Skokan, Mike Engan, and Justin Richer for their valuable input and feedback.

-This document resulted from discussions at the 4th OAuth Security Workshop in Stuttgart, Germany.
-We thank the organizers of this workshop (Ralf Kusters, Guido Schmitz).